Hannahazj/hannah2/README.md

       return arr; // Return original array if indices are invalid }

+    // 1.
+Remove the element from its old position
-    const [elementToMove] = arr.splice(old_index, 1);
+    // splice(startIndex, deleteCount) returns an array containing the removed elements const [elementToMove] = arr.splice(old_index, 1);

+    // 2.
+Insert the element at the new position
+    // splice(startIndex, deleteCount, item1, item2, ...) inserts items without deleting
     arr.splice(new_index, 0, elementToMove);

     return arr;